olaysco/portfolio/posts/2021-04-24-how-to-add-retry-to-api-calls-in-laravel.md

 }
 ```
 **Key Takeaways**
-- The do while loop allows us to try the request at least once, this could have also been a recursive function.
+- The do-while loop allows us to try the request at least once, this could have also been a recursive function.
-- The implemenation described in this article can be applied to any http request library if it doesnt have the retry functionality or if you decide to handle the retruy your own way.
+- The implementation described in this article can be applied to any HTTP request library if it doesn't have the retry functionality or if you decide to handle the retry your own way.